ochofer/ochofer.github.io/index.md

 ## Current research

-- **DEMETRA (Horizon Europe).** Comparative study of deliberative participatory processes on sustainable food systems across seven European countries, with responsibilities spanning consortium-wide coordination, the project's ethics governance, qualitative field research, and policy briefs for European, national, and local audiences.
+- **DEMETRA (Horizon Europe).** Comparative study of deliberative participatory processes on sustainable food systems across seven European countries, with responsibilities spanning consortium-wide coordination, the project's ethics governance, qualitative field research, and the project's policy briefs.
+The first two, [Citizens as Partners in Food System Transformation](/publication/demetra-policy-brief-1) and [Beyond Pilots: Building Durable Governance Frameworks for Urban Food Systems](/publication/demetra-policy-brief-2), were published in 2026.
 - **From the PhD.** Two papers in preparation: one on online information consumption and political affective polarisation, and one on neighbourhood segregation and immigration attitudes.
 - **Political humour (ESRC).** A series of co-authored projects on humorous political communication — climate change attitudes, intergroup affective polarisation, and intergenerational hostility.